TheLittlePolaris/YuiTS/README.md

 > **What can Yui do?**

-- Designed to be a multi-server music bot
+- Designed to be a multi-server music bot.
+- Play music from
+  - Youtube: Queries, search, links, playlists (except private and personal mix), livestreams (not so stable).
+  - SoundCloud: Song links and playlist links (except private and personal discover or mix).
-- Play music from query, youtube link, enqueue playlists, commands to control music, and is free to use, Just the you need to be in the right place to use them.
+  - Commands to control music, and is free to use, just the you need to be in the right place to use them.
 There is no limit controller.
 - Some utilities for entertaining:
   - Like `>tenor slap @<your-poor-target>`, this will load an anime gif with the action you carried out.
 Of course anime.
-  - `>holostat ?<id|jp> ?detail`: Channel statistics for Hololive members or a specific member, you can change the order of params
+  - `>holostat ?<id|jp> ?<detail|d>`: Channel statistics for Hololive members or a specific member, you can change the order of params
   - Some basic thingy like `say` or `ping`
 - Some basic administrative commands
 - The permission for each command is base on the executor permissions and yui's permissions